JosepLleal/Research_Buff_Manager/docs/README.md

   - Github account: [Josep Lleal](https://github.com/JosepLleal)

 I understand that if you are reading this is because you are interested in this topic, one of the cores of the [MMORPGs](https://en.wikipedia.org/wiki/Massively_multiplayer_online_role-playing_game) genre.
-Before I start explaining how to implement a Buff Manager, it is essential to clearly understand how do Buffs work and to know all the different existing types.
+Before I start explaining how to implement a Buff Manager with C++, it is essential to clearly understand how do Buffs work and to know all the different existing types.
 So, with this being said, lets start:

 # What is a Buff?
 Before explaining what a Buff really is, I want to introduce the therm **status effect**: